 The owners of Starry Nights have at their own expense established a Vegetation Protection Covenant with the Queensland Land Registry over 1/3 of their property.
 A vegetation covenant is a perpetual legally binding document that does not allow the current owners or any future owners to clear or develop that land.
 They have done this to establish a fauna corridor to connect Petrie Creek to the Triuna National Park.

-Starry Nights Luxury Camping is a genuine sustainable eco-accommodation property which touches the earth lightly, minimizing daily-emissions seeking close to a zero-carbon footprint.
+Starry Nights Luxury Camping is a genuine sustainable eco-accommodation property, minimizing daily-emissions and close to a zero-carbon footprint.
 Their sustainable approach also includes the following initiatives:

 - Over 4000 plants have been planted on the property over the last 2 years